EI3LH/Gescom-MiniDisc-Runner/README.md

 Gescom Runner generates one 88-track M3U playlist at a time and moves through the possible track orders in exact lexicographic order.
 It does **not** try to create one enormous playlist containing every possible order; instead, it generates the current order, gives it to VLC, waits for playback to finish, records a checkpoint, and then moves to the next order.

 > **Important:** This project is for use with audio files you have legally obtained.
-Do not add copyrighted audio recordings to the GitHub repository unless you have the necessary rights to redistribute them.
+Do not add copyrighted audio recordings to this GitHub repository or in your personal use of this software unless you have the necessary rights to redistribute them.
+Support the artists!

 ## What you need